Security & Confidentiality

 - Poor password management of University systems.

-- Making copies of documents that contain sensitive information (the more copies around the greater the risk of a breach in security).
+- Making copies of documents/printing electronic documents, that contain sensitive information (the more copies around the greater the risk of a breach in security)

 - Destruction of records – this is where security often breaks down.
 You should ensure that destruction of records is managed only by those who would normally have access to the files (excluding destruction contractors and RAMS staff).